7 Questions to Ask Managed Service Providers

 Every business, from small to large, should have a managed service provider (MSP).
 The benefits that come from partnering with an MSP and the headaches that are avoided make the investment well worth it.
 You’ll be able to scale to meet demand, receive cloud computing expertise, have the proper technology to meet your needs, and benefit from the right privacy and security regulations, among many other perks, according to this article on the benefits of partnering with an MSP.

 But how do you know which MSP is right for you and your company?
-We’ve compiled a list of seven important questions you need to ask when you’re looking to partner with a managed service provider.
+We’ve explained what an MSP is and compiled a list of seven important questions you need to ask when you’re looking to partner with a managed service provider.

 How do you deliver and charge for managed services?